PetervanLunteren/EcoAssist/README.md

  📁Downloads
  └── 📄EcoAssist
 ```
-This file will be created in the same folder as your install file (so probabaly `Downloads`).
-Because it needs access to the EcoAssist and anaconda folders (which are located on the `C:` drive), you'll need admin rights to open EcoAssist.
+This file will be created in the same folder as your install file (so probably `Downloads`).
+Because it needs access to anaconda and the EcoAssist folder (which are located on the `C:\` drive), you'll need admin rights to open EcoAssist.
 If you don't already have admin rights, you will be prompted for an admin password.
+If you get sick of entering a password every time you open EcoAssist, just switch to a user with admin rights and find the shortcut file from there.
 ### Mac
 ```
  📁Applications